 David Carroll is the Associate Director of Technology.
-He is responsible for the oversight and management of technology within the Office of Student Media.
+He is responsible for the oversight and management of technology within Student Media at George Mason University.
 This includes short- and long-term technology planning, budget management, policy creation, and training of student and professional staff regarding technology.
 David also administers the office’s many servers and computers.

 David first worked with Student Media in 1999 as a classified ads sales representative while pursing a Bachelors of Science in Computer Science.
 While still a student, he also helped launch BroadsideOnline.com, a radical revamp of the online edition of Broadside, the student newspaper, that moved the website off of the university’s servers.
 After earning his degree in 2001, David worked as Business Manager for Broadside, then On Cue Project and Production Manager.
 On Cue, a multi-award-winning directory of businesses located along the CUE Bus route, was a partnership between Broadside, the City of Fairfax and the Central Fairfax Chamber of Commerce.